In C,is casting to (void*) not needed/inadvisable for memcpy() just as it is not needed for malloc()? -

 a pointer

-may converted or pointer object type. pointer object type may converted pointervoid
+voidmay converted or pointer object type. pointer object type may converted pointervoid, again; result shall compare equal original pointer.

-so never need cast result of void*
+so never need cast result of void* desired type, neither need opposite.

 Comments